BIP Brewery

 Beogradska industrija piva (abbr.
-BIP; full legal name: a.d.
-Beograd) is a Serbian brewery which declared bankruptcy in September 2015.
-Its headquarters were in Belgrade, Serbia.
+BIP), is a Serbian brewery with headquarters in Belgrade, Serbia.
 The brewery was founded in 1839, although it has operated under the current name Beogradska industrija Piva (BIP) since January 1963.
+It declared bankruptcy in September 2015 and transformed its operation in December 2021.

 In addition to a range of beers, the brewery produced soft drinks, vinegar, and yeast.

 Predecessors

 Weinhappl-Bajloni brewery (1839)

 BIP's oldest predecessor was founded in 1839 by the Czech milling expert Johan Weinhappl from Sremska Mitrovica.
 It was a facility for cooking barley juice.
 At the time, the brewery was not in the BIP's modern location at the Mostar Interchange, but its exact location is unknown (Vračar, Skadarlija).

 After the brewery in Savamala was opened by the royal family, Weinhappl's lost market.
 Filip Đorđević previously purchased the equipment from Weinhappl's brewery, and founded a new brewery in 1850.
 He installed it in the ending section of the Cetinjska Street, which forms the atrium with Skadarlija.
 The manually operated brewery became known as Little Brewery, to distinguish it from the Big Brewery in Savamala.
 It was purchased by the Bajloni family in 1880, who introduced the steam machines.

 It produced "Aleksandar" beer, made from thermal waters that spring out in the brewery's backyard.
 When Bajloni began digging for the foundations of his brewery in 1892, he discovered the bones of the mammoths and skulls of the Neanderthal Krapina man.
 The well is located 80 to 300 m) under the surface.
 Under the brewery is a complex of lagums (subterranean galleries or catacombes), which were used as a storage rooms for the beer barrels.